 Normal Examination

-Introduction, correct patient, consent, wash hands (WINDEC)
+Introduction, correct patient, consent, wash hands (WINDEC), any pain

 Adequate exposure